Messy Vegan Cook

 The flavour of Thai black tea is hence robust and can stand up to an ingredient packing as big a taste wallop as CBD oil.
 The slightly bitter oil is unsurprisingly herbal, but beyond that is as if beetroot got wrapped in a mint bush to be heavily smoked with pine, and the result was concentrated into a small vial.
 CBD on its own isn't everyone's, um, cup of tea (pun intended), but this combination might just convince you there are tasteful applications.

 A note for vegan visitors to Thailand: Dairy is not very common, but most Thai tea and iced coffee (kafae yen) does contain cow's milk.
-The exception is during the annual teetsagan gin jay festival, when you will see soy based cha yen offered more frequently both on the street and as a special at cafes.
+The exception is during the annual teetsagan gin jay festival, when you will see soy based cha yen offered more frequently both on the street and as a special at cafes (but be careful because many vendors still use dairy during the festival).
 7-11 and Family Mart both sell Vitamilk brand vegan Thai tea in a glass bottle, available from the refrigerated section next to cold foods (not typically in the big fridges with doors).
 This brand is also readily available in supermarkets.

 Vegan Thai iced tea is easily made by swapping out animal ingredients for dairy-free alternatives.
-I use Number One brand Thai tea powder, but any Thai brand will work.
+I use Cha Tra Mue brand Thai tea, which is the most popular and readily available brand.
 If you're using CBD oil, be sure to add it to the hot tea so the oil has a chance to dissipate; if you add it at the end it will form in larger globules on top of the tea or around the glass (it's very viscous).
 Use a paper or fabric strainer for the tea, which is very fine and will slip through metal strainers.

 Ingredients